 A violation of a protective order is considered a Class 1 misdemeanor.
 However, if you’re a repeat offender you could automatically be sentenced to 60 days in prison and be forced to pay costly fines.
 If these violations occur while you’re in possession of a firearm, you may even be charged with assault.

 Retain Experienced Legal Representation

-If you’re facing legal charges for violating a protective order, contact the Virginia Beach domestic violence lawyer at The Law Offices of Daniel J Miller.
+If you’re facing legal charges for violating a protective order, contact The Law Offices of Daniel J Miller.
 During your free consultation, we can discuss your legal circumstances and evaluate your legal options.
 Our experienced and trial-tested legal team can defend your rights in court and help you protect your freedom.